leandrosardi/pampa/README.md

 ## 6. Setup Your Database

 Obviously, you have to create the table in your database.
+And you have to insert some seed data too.

 [Here is the PostgreSQL script you have to run the example in this tutorial](https://github.com/leandrosardi/pampa/blob/master/examples/demo.sql).